 Harini Kumar is a postdoctoral research associate at the M.S.
 Chadha Center for Global India and the Department of History.
-She is a sociocultural anthropologist whose research focuses on Islam and Muslim societies in contemporary India.
-Her scholarship lies at the intersection of lived religion, kinship, gender, the built environment, and migration and mobility.
-Her doctoral dissertation, titled “Formations of Tamil Islam: Belonging, Place, and Historical Consciousness in South India,” examines the everyday practices through which Muslims in the South Indian state of Tamil Nadu sustain attachments to multiple traditions, histories, and places within the broader context of Hindu majoritarianism.
-Her work seeks to push past statist discourses of citizenship toward a more expansive understanding of belonging that draws on traditions whose continued vitality precedes the dominant notion that belonging can only be mediated by the nation-state and its technologies of exclusion.
+She is a sociocultural anthropologist whose research focuses on Islam and Muslim societies in contemporary India, with further regional interests in Southeast Asia and the Americas.
+Her scholarship lies at the intersection of lived religion, kinship, gender, ethics, the built environment, and migration.
+Her current book project, titled “Formations of Tamil Islam: Belonging, Place, and Historical Consciousness in South India,” examines the lived experience of Tamil-speaking Muslims within the broader context of Hindu nationalism.
+At the same time, this research asks how we can understand contemporary Muslim life outside the shadow of a Hindu majoritarian and nationalist discourse.

-At Princeton, Harini will be working on a project called “Power, Inequality, Dissent,” a cross-disciplinary initiative among Princeton specialists in South Asian Studies that seeks to explore the generation and negotiation of political vocabularies in a range of quotidian sites.
+At Princeton, Harini is working on a project called “Power, Inequality, Dissent,” a cross-disciplinary initiative among Princeton specialists in South Asian Studies that seeks to explore the generation and negotiation of political vocabularies in a range of quotidian sites.

 Harini received her PhD in Anthropology from the University of Chicago in 2022.
 Her research has been supported by the Wenner-Gren Foundation, the American Institute of Indian Studies, and by several programs at the University of Chicago.